 Continuing along the Greenway, follow the winding path that wraps around the base of the Comeragh Mountains (don’t worry, the trail stays relatively flat) and runs underneath the towering arches of the Kilmacthomas Viaduct.
 Take a break at the popular resting point of Kilmacthomas.
 Or if you're a cyclist without your own wheels, start your expedition here and hire a bike from Waterford Greenway Cycle Tours and Bike Hire.

-Get a much-needed caffeine boost at Coach House Coffee in the grounds of an old Famine Workhouse, you’ll see it from the Greenway so you literally can’t miss it.
-Grab a seat in the sunshine on the patio with the other cyclists and enjoy an expertly crafted latte in the sun.
+Get a much-needed caffeine boost at Coach House Coffee.
+Set in the grounds of an old Famine workhouse, you can't miss it from the Greenway.
+Grab a seat on the patio with fellow cyclists and enjoy an expertly crafted latte in the sun.
 Make sure to pick up one of their tasty desserts for an energy boost before finishing off the remaining 23km to Dungarvan.

-As you begin to reach the end of the Greenway the path sweeps around the stunning Dungarvan Bay and onto Clonea Strand.
+As you begin to reach the end of the Greenway, the path sweeps around the stunning Dungarvan Bay and onto Clonea Strand.
 Stop off for a dip to cool down during the summer months on this Blue Flag Beach, or spend the afternoon exploring the rocks dotted along the strand.